mmeyer2k/dcrypt/README.md

 $plaintext = \Dcrypt\Spritz::crypt($encrypted, $password);
 ```

+**NOTE**: These implementations are for reference only.
+The RC4 cipher in general has many known security problems, and the Spirtz implementation provided here has not been verified against known test vectors.
+Both are very slow and inefficient.
+This was just for fun.
+Use `Dcrypt\Aes` for anything important.

 ## PKCS #7 Padding
 PKCS#7 style padding is available via the `Pkcs7::pad()` and `Pkcs7::unpad()` functions.
 ```php